Indrajeet790/e-commerce-system/README.md

 1. Make sure you have Node.js, Express, and MongoDB installed on your system.
 2. Clone the repository: git clone https://github.com/Indrajeet790/e-commerce-system
 3. Install the dependencies: npm install
-4. Start the server: npm start
+4. Start the server: node index.js
 5. The API will be available at http://localhost:8000.